jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         else:
             return False

-  which is the same as
+  I change it to the simpler form

   .. code-block:: python